MPEROR-9102/NeuN3t20/README.md

 ## **Dataset**

->This work utilizes a simulation-based dataset, created using a driving simulation known as Carla.
+This work utilizes a simulation-based dataset, created using a driving simulation known as Carla.
 This dataset consists of sequences each of which represents various scenarios in driving, where some represent a collision course while others represent safe driving.
->
->This dataset satisfies the requirements of mimicking real-world driving conditions under different circumstances and providing First-Person-View (FPV), which are some of the crucial criteria when addressing autonomous driving.
+This dataset satisfies the requirements of mimicking real-world driving conditions under different circumstances and providing First-Person-View (FPV), which are some of the crucial criteria when addressing autonomous driving.
+The data has both safe and risky classes with 7000 sequences each.
->
->The data has both safe and risky classes with 7000 sequences each.
 Each sequence consists of 8 images before the collision.
 The resolution of each frame in every sequence is 144 x 216 for training and inference.

 ## **Training Method**

 This work employed BNTT-Backpropagation, that is, Surrogate-Gradient Backpropagation in combination with Batch Normalization Through Time (BNTT) to train from scratch.
 [BNTT-Backpropagation](https://www.frontiersin.org/articles/10.3389/fnins.2021.773954/full)

+## **NeuN3t20 Architecture**

+## **Evaluation**

 <img width="1287" alt="Screenshot 2023-12-03 at 4 04 20 PM" src="https://github.com/MPEROR-9102/NeuN3t20/assets/97546729/00f338d2-f82e-4680-a2a6-9df7b595c5e6">